albertogg/albertogg.github.com/_posts/2015-01-15-extending-doorkeeper-models-in-rails.md

 that we also did a role based level of authorization, nothing complex... but, as we are using Doorkeeper for the OAuth2 we needed new validations, associations and a couple of new methods in one of their models to fulfill our needs.
-To achieve these we used `class_eval` inside a Rails initializer that allowed us to extend the model in runtime without touching the code inside the gem.
+To achieve this we used `class_eval` inside a Rails initializer that allowed us to extend the model in runtime without touching the code inside the gem.

 Let's take a look at it.